 The responsibility of the proponent for the employers and local community during project implementation and after wards.

 Based on the questions raised by the local people representatives raised good idea about importance of an investment and the ways to work in collaboration with the airport officials to avoid/ reduce and compensate the adverse impacts.
-As a result, it was also emphasized during consultations made with stakeholders that the project must be implemented according to the ESIA reports.
+As a result, it was also emphasized during consultations made with stakeholders that the project must be implemented according to the ESMF and the future ESIA reports.

 In addition, strong monitoring shall be applied starting from the design, construction and operation of the project should be made at all levels including by Robe town Administration Office, Bale Zone Environment, Forest and Climate Change offices, Oromia Regional State Environment, Forest and Climate Change Commission, FDRE Commission of Environment, Forest and Climate Change to ensure that Policies, Strategies, Proclamations, Regulations and Guidelines are adhered to implement sustainable and eco-friendly the construction project of Kombolcha Airport.